akvanhar/HB-FinalProject/README.md

 ##### Plans for Make Less Mush 2.0

-* Postgresql for the database
 * Ability to search listings
 * Allow a user to view their sent messages
-* Host Make Less Mush on Heroku